yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/isolation-levels.md

 - two weak locks never conflict
 - a strong lock conflicts with a weak lock if and only if they conflict ignoring their strength

 That is, for each lockable object that would have two locks, would they conflict under the above rules?
-There is no need to enumerate the subobjects of any object.
+There is no need to enumerate the sub-objects of any object.

 Consider our example with a serializable write lock at the row level and a serializable read lock at the tablet level.
 A conflict is detected at the tablet level because the strong read and the weak write locks on _b_ conflict because ordinary read and write locks conflict.